hariravichandran/psychic-disco/README.md

 - plot3.png (png file for Plot 1)
 - plot3.R (R file for Plot 1)
 - plot3.png (png file for Plot 1)

+I look forward to your feedback.
+Thanks for taking the time to review my project!